hhalim/Shift/README.md

 # Shift
-Shift background or long running jobs into reliable and durable workers out of the client app process.
+Shift background or long running jobs into reliable and durable processes out of the client app.
 Shift enables your app to easily run long running jobs in physically separate infrastructures.

 **Features:**
 - Reliable and durable background and long running jobs.